Chesterkxng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : a script that add execute permi to the owner of a file 6-multiple-permissions
 : a script that adds multiples permissions
+7-everybody
+: a script that adds permissions to everybody